StrandHQ/CodeClippy-Atom/README.md

 1. Please have the Atom editor installed locally.
 Visit [Atom.io](https://atom.io/) to download the latest version.

-2. Please have the `apm`, the Atom Package Manager, installed to your command line.
+2. Please have `apm`, the Atom Package Manager, installed to your command line.
 To do so, navigate to `Atom > Install Shell Commands` in the application menu.
 To check that `apm` was installed, run `apm -v`.